aliazam10/Tailwind-project/README.md

 # Tailwind-project
-This is the Tailwind project
+This is the Tailwind project.
+Author - Ali Azam